aratno/courseroute/HELP.md

 Once these steps are complete, run `main.py`, open your web browser, and go to `http://127.0.0.1:5000/`.
 To terminate the program, press CTRL+C.

+### How do I test?
+We're using the Python `unittest` library.
+Tests are kept separate from source files, in `test/`, and can be run with `python -m unittest test.test_parse`.